-Work started this in February, and will cover a distance of just over 1.5 miles.
+Work started in February, and will cover a distance of just over 1.5 miles.
 We're due to finish by the end of the year.

 While the construction work is taking place, we'll need to introduce rolling lane closures as we move from west to east along the A29 by-pass.

 Two-way and four-way traffic lights will be in place, and these will be manually-operated during peak hours.

 At times, the work will be under tarmac, sometimes up to 6 metres underground.

 We’re aiming to complete the work by the end of the year and we’ll be using specialist tunnelling technology as much as possible, which means we don’t need to dig open trenches, minimising disruption.

 UPDATE - 25 October